 Kabrita also avoids using GMO ingredients and instead uses vegetable oils like sunflower oil, soybean oil, and palm kernel oil.
 Some of you might be wary of palm oil, but you don’t have to worry about that for this formula.

 Kabrita uses special palm oil that doesn’t carry all the negatives that can make it harmful.
 This fat blend can actually be beneficial to babies with constipation!

 You won’t find any artificial and harmful substances like sweeteners, hormones, antibiotics, and heavy metals too!

 On the downside, this formula is intended for toddlers aged 12-24 months.
 It will give infants enough nutrients, but it might not be the best solution.

 It would be best to consult with your doctor first before trying this for your newborn.
-This is especially if you’ve went through a natural home birth since newborns shouldn’t be given formula milk.

 - Formula and protein ratio is the closest to breast milk